delias0247-lab/DeepCyan-V2Isim/README.md

 ## Random Traffic Generation

 Traffic demand can be generated with `randomTrips.py`.
-The earlier README provides a sample command that produces both a trip file and a route file used by SUMO. fileciteturn0file0L138-L161

 Example: